YueLab-GIS-ASTAR/sm-PORE-cupine/README.md

-# sm-PORE-cupine
+sm-PORE-cupine
 ============

-Sigpore ingests Oxford Nanopore's Direct RNA sequencing data to automatically detect synthetic chemical probes used to identify RNA nucleotides that are not paired in a secondary structure fashion.
-These unstructured bases are biochemically reactive to NAIN3, a SHAPE-derivative that is routinely used in the lab for structure probing.
-Sigpore first uses mappings from both minimap2 and direct signal alignment mapping (subseqDTW) to directly obtain the signal alignment.
+sm-PORE-cupine ingests Oxford Nanopore's Direct RNA sequencing data to automatically detect synthetic chemical probes used to identify RNA nucleotides that are not paired in a secondary structure fashion.
+These unstructured bases are biochemically reactive to NAIN3, a SHAPE-derivative that is routinely used in the lab for structure probing. sm-PORE-cupine first uses mappings from both minimap2 and direct signal alignment mapping (subseqDTW) to directly obtain the signal alignment.
 A previously described outlier-detection algorithm utilizing one-class SVMs, POREcupine, is then used to call these synthetic RNA modifications to obtain a bit-vector read-out.
-The final output data is presented using a COO sparse matrix format with an accompanying metadata describing the original read identifier, mapping start position and mapped length.
-Sigpore is a pip distributed snakemake pipeline to help process raw upstream data.
+The final output data is presented using a COO sparse matrix format with an accompanying metadata describing the original read identifier, mapping start position and mapped length. sm-PORE-cupine is a pip distributed snakemake pipeline to help process raw upstream data.
 It is highly recommended for the user to run the pipeline on a high-performance cluster.

 Downstream analysis can be found in `analysis/notebooks`.
 If you would like to run the analysis, you can install the libraries within `analysis/lib/libsigpore` using instructions found [here](#installation)